Q: Why is joining a team beneficial?

 Q: Is racing mandatory?

-A: Nope, but if you want to we will support your goals with training, stretegies, skills, team tents.
+A: Nope, but if you want to we will support your goals with training, strategies, skills, team tents, travel and training camps.

 Q: Do you check into coaches backgrounds?